dstengle/kubernetes/docs/design/networking.md

 pods in a Service.
 Each node runs a kube-proxy process which programs `iptables` rules to trap access to service IPs and redirect them to the correct backends.
-This provides a highly-available load-balancing solution with low performance overhead by balancing client traffic from a node on that same node.
+This provides a highly-available load-balancing solution with low performance overhead by balancing client traffic from a pod on that same node.

 ## External to internal